 Granular permission settings relating to views, edits, or file deletions can be achieved at a document level if needed.
 (Site or library levels are recommended however.)

 Files can be locked down by integrating SharePoint with Microsoft Enterprise Mobility + Security.

 Get started on a new way to communicate and collaborate!

 Need guidance on the best approaches to use Yammer, Teams, or SharePoint in your business?
-Sign up for an Office 365 Envisioning Workshop today.
+Contact us and sign up for an Office 365 Envisioning Workshop today.
 We’ll take you through what is possible with Office 365 in this free workshop.
-Fill in your details below and we’ll be in touch.